 - In 2004 Shirley received the Chevron Texaco Conservation Award for her tireless efforts to make the world a safer place for primates.

 - She was nominated to be an Animal Planet “Hero of the Year” for 2007.

-- In 2008, she was pleased to receive the first Caroline Earle White Award from the American Anti-Vivisection Society.
+- In 2008, Shirley received the first Caroline Earle White Award from the American Anti-Vivisection Society.

-- As a British citizen, Shirley was particularly honored to receive, from the hands of Queen Elizabeth II herself, the Order of the British Empire in June 2008, “for services to the protection of primates” in a ceremony held at Buckingham Palace.
+- As a British citizen, Shirley was particularly honored to receive the Order of the British Empire from Queen Elizabeth II in June 2008, “for services to the protection of primates” in a ceremony held at Buckingham Palace.

-- She was presented with a Lifetime Achievement Award for her “many years of service to wild and captive primates worldwide” by the North American Primate Sanctuary Association in 2014.
+- In 2014, Shirley was presented with a Lifetime Achievement Award for her “many years of service to wild and captive primates worldwide” by the North American Primate Sanctuary Association.

-Shirley is also an Honorary Life Member of the Wildlife Society of Bangladesh and Honorary Fellow of the Indian Society of Naturalists.
-Shirley has often been quoted, and her work has been reported and praised on Web sites and in newspaper articles and magazines around the world.
-In 1993, for instance, People magazine featured her as one of its “People of the Year” in its “Above and Beyond” section.
-And one long-time IPPL supporter submitted a description of Shirley as an Earthkeeper Hero on the My Hero Web site, an online project that aims to inspire children with positive role models drawn from many walks of life.
+Shirley was an Honorary Life Member of the Wildlife Society of Bangladesh and Honorary Fellow of the Indian Society of Naturalists.
+She was often quoted, and her work reported and praised on websites and in newspaper articles and magazines around the world.
+In 1993, People magazine featured her as one of its “People of the Year” in its “Above and Beyond” section.
+And one long-time IPPL supporter submitted a description of Shirley as an Earthkeeper Hero on the My Hero website, an online project that aims to inspire children with positive role models drawn from many walks of life.